-In the Colorado criminal justice system, a bail bond is a surety placed with the court to ensure that a defendant appears at future court proceedings.
+In the Colorado criminal justice system, a bail bond is a surety placed with the court for the purpose of ensuring that a defendant returns to court for future proceedings.
 If you have a low risk of failing to appear and a low risk of harm to the community, the court may be willing to release you on your own recognizance (without having to post bond).
 If you are facing a serious crime, have a risk of failing to appear, or present a danger to the community, the court is more likely to require you to post a bail bond as a condition of release.

 In this article, our Colorado criminal defense lawyers will address the following bail bond laws: